anubha820/Customer-Segmentation/README.md

 ![alt text](https://github.com/anubha820/Customer-Segmentation/blob/master/Model/clusters.png)
 * Best Customers - They are the customers that have made the most purchases and spent the most (have the highest LTV).
 We can see that many of these customers have purchased multiple products.
 * Worst Customers - All of these customers have made their last purchase over 6 months ago and haven't purchased as many products.
 * Recent Transactors  - These customers are more recent customers, having made purchases in the last 6 months.
-They haven't purchased that much in terms of quantity and monetary value, but have potential to purchase more.
+They haven't purchased that much in terms of quantity and monetary value, but they have potential to purchase more.